Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 #### Automatically translating legacy configurations

-If you have a working configuration file with legacy configuration options, build **Mbed TLS 3.6** and run the program
+If you have a working configuration file with legacy configuration options (i.e. an Mbed TLS 3.x configuration that did not enable `MBEDTLS_PSA_CRYPTO_CONFIG`), build **Mbed TLS 3.6** and run the program

 ```
 programs/test/query_compile_time_config -l